axibase/atsd/rule-engine/notifications/README.md

 ### Attachments

-Attachment options are displayed in the rule editor if supported by the given notification type.
+Attachment options are displayed in the rule editor if supported by the given webhook type.

 ![](./images/notify-attach.png)